mokwathedeveloper/mokwathedeveloper-July2025Cohort-Hackathon1/docs/navbar.md

 ### Accessibility

 *   **Semantic HTML:** The use of `<nav>` clearly identifies the navigation region for assistive technologies.
-*   **ARIA Attributes:** `aria-label` attributes are used on the navigation links (e.g., `aria-label="View my GitHub profile"`) to provide more descriptive context for screen reader users, improving their understanding of the link's purpose.
+*   **ARIA Attributes:** `aria-label` attributes are used on the navigation links (e.g., `aria-label="View my GitHub profile"`) to provide more descriptive context for screen reader users, and `aria-hidden="true"` is used on Font Awesome icons to prevent screen readers from announcing decorative elements.
 *   **Keyboard Navigation:** The navbar is fully navigable using a keyboard.
 The `:focus-visible` pseudo-class (globally defined) provides clear visual focus indicators for keyboard users.
 *   **CSS-only Hamburger:** By avoiding JavaScript for the hamburger menu, potential accessibility issues related to script loading or execution failures are mitigated.
 *   **`prefers-reduced-motion`:** The global implementation ensures that users who prefer less motion will not experience the hover animations, enhancing accessibility for those with vestibular disorders or motion sensitivities.